Information-Energy Capacity Region for SLIPT Systems over Lognormal Fading Channels: A Theoretical and Learning-Based Analysis: Proof of Theorem

 where $p_{X_1|X}(t|x)$ is the pdf of $X_1$ for a given input $X$, and $p_N(t)$ is the pdf of $N$, respectively.
 By using the variable transformation from $H_t$ to $X_1$ in~\eqref{equ:logn}, $p_{X_1|X}(x_1|x)$ can be deduced, and hence, the conditional probability in~\eqref{equ:convolution} is written as

 By apply the variable transformation $k = \ln\left(\frac{t}{aR_Ph_{1,l}x}\right)$ and after several manipulations, we obtain

 It can be identified that the second exponential term inside the integration is in the form of the generating function of the Hermite polynomial which is $e^{xt-\frac{t^2}{2}}=\sum_{n=0}^{\infty}H_{e_n}(x)\frac{t^n}{n!}$, where $H_{e_n}(x)$ is the Hermite polynomial of $n$-th kind~\cite{Fah_2012}.
-Applying this relation, interchanging the order of summation with integration, and with some rearrangements, \eqref{equ:convolution3} can be written as The integration in \eqref{equ:convolution4} can be identified as a standard result of the integration as follows
+Applying this relation, interchanging the order of summation with integration, and with some rearrangements, \eqref{equ:convolution3} can be written as